Sumbati10/Sumbati10/README.md

 </h1>

 <h4 align="center">
 I'm Lindah Sumbati, a Data Scientist with a strong foundation in Data Science, Machine Learning (ML), and Deep Learning (DL).
-Skilled in Generative AI, Computer Vision (CV), Natural Language Processing (NLP), Web Scraping, Python, and MySQL, and eager to use these talents in transformative Data Science, ML, and AI projects.
+Skilled in Generative AI, Computer Vision (CV), Natural Language Processing (NLP), Web Scraping, Python, Geograpy Infromation System(GIS) and MySQL, and eager to use these talents in transformative Data Science, ML, and AI projects.
 </h4>

 - 👀 I’m interested in Machine Learning Engineer